Community Health and Wellbeing Champion

 Basic IT skills - internet & email, Language Skills, Customer Service

-No experience needed, we provide full training and support.
+No experience needed - we provide full training and support.
 We are looking for people who: • Currently live in Tower Hamlets and are 18 or older. • Can volunteer, on average, for 8-10 hours per month, for at least a year.
-You will need a combination of weekday daytime and evening/weekend availability. • Are interested in improving health and wellbeing in the community. • Have good communication skills and can speak and read English (speaking community languages is a plus but not required). • Enjoy talking to people face-to-face and working in a team. • Have some local community connections, e.g. with neighbours, clubs or parent groups. • Can travel around Tower Hamlets for events and enjoy getting out and about (travel costs will be reimbursed). • Represent the diversity of Tower Hamlets’ population and groups who find it hard to access services. • Are willing and able to complete three days of training (this will take place in Tower Hamlets on weekday daytimes).
+You will need a combination of mainly weekday daytime and evening/weekend availability. • Are interested in improving health and wellbeing in the community. • Have good communication skills and can speak and read English (speaking community languages is a plus but not required). • Enjoy talking to people face-to-face and working in a team. • Have some local community connections, e.g. with neighbours, clubs or parent groups. • Can travel around Tower Hamlets for events and enjoy getting out and about (travel costs will be reimbursed). • Represent the diversity of Tower Hamlets’ population and groups who find it hard to access services. • Are willing and able to complete three days of training (this will take place in Tower Hamlets on weekday daytimes).

 N/A